hoanghiephui/Unstoppable-Wallet-Website/src/faq/en/defi/what-is-defi.md

 - Bitcoin provides a decentralized settlement network for value transfer.
 No one needs ~~a~~ permission to access and transact on the network.
 - Ethereum provides a decentralized platform that enables anyone to build cryptocurrency-powered financial services as well as make use of services built by others.
-- Non-custodial wallets like Unstoppable provide the means to store and access capital without dependence on a third party.
+- Non-custodial wallets like CoinDex provide the means to store and access capital without dependence on a third party.

 Today, a majority of DeFi services operate on top of the Ethereum blockchain and are commonly known as DApps.